rvrbk/rvrbk/README.md

 - `agriflow` - A WMS for Ugandan farmers
 - `fuganda` - A Funda for Uganda, let houseowners advertise directly on a map
 - `fashiongrapy` - An agentic AI solution that generates fashion photos for a webshop
+- 'smart crm' - A crm that actually tracks people.